jpdias/jpdias.github.io/_posts/2019-04-21-oposecaprilchallenge.md

 > [Download Image](/images/oposec/challenge.jpg)

-Another stegneography challenge.
-After a little of manual analysis of the file using [010 editor](https://www.sweetscape.com/010editor/), an unknown padding at the end of the file appeared.
+Another steganography challenge.
+After a little manual analysis of the file using [010 editor](https://www.sweetscape.com/010editor/), unknown padding at the end of the file appeared.
 Among the gibberish, an odd string appeared: ```dd02c7c2232759874e1c205587017bed```.

 After some searching and trial and error, it looked like an md5 hash of the string ```secret```.
 But that was not a flag.